-Environmental Stewardship: Clean air, water, and open spaces are considered sacred.
+Environmental Stewardship: Healthy air, clean water, and open spaces are considered sacred.
 The community places importance on maintaining the quality of these natural resources for future generations.
 It should be easy for individuals and organizations to adopt sustainable practices like utilizing clean and renewable energy, reducing consumption, recycling, and choosing human-powered transit.
-As the town grows, avoiding sprawling development patterns and encroachment into wilderness areas is a key priority.
+As the town grows, encouraging compact development patterns that protect habitats, uses land efficiently, respects wildlife, and conserves natural resources are key priorities.

-Recreational Access: People living in Hailey deeply value access to diverse recreational activities and public land.
-Residents appreciate the ability to uniquely engage in outdoor activities like biking to nearby fishing spots or cross-country skiing in Quigley Canyon.
+Recreation Access: People living in Hailey deeply value access to diverse recreational activities and public land.
+Residents appreciate the ability to engage in unique outdoor activities like biking to nearby fishing spots, trail running on the recreational trails that frame Hailey, or cross-country skiing across Hailey.
 Access to recreation should be enhanced, not inhibited, by new developments.
+As the largest population center of families and youth in the Wood River Valley, the people of Hailey also value and invest in organized youth sports and indoor/year-round recreational opportunities.
+Demand for facilities and programming is expected to rise in future years.

-Quality Built Environment: Residents appreciate Hailey's unique, small-town character and would like to see it preserved and perpetuated in future development.
-Development should align with the vision, goals, and plans for the community and provide infrastructural improvements to the public realm.
-Improving Hailey's streets with expanded pedestrian and bike infrastructure and safer crosswalks will create a more connected and safe community.
-A Main Street configuration that balances the needs of pedestrians, cyclists, drivers, and businesses is needed.
+Human-Scaled Streetscapes: Residents appreciate Hailey's unique, small-town character and would like to see it preserved and perpetuated in future development.
+Development should align with the vision, goals, and plans for the community while meeting evolving community needs with infrastructure improvements.
+Improving Hailey's streets with expanded pedestrian and bike infrastructure and safer crosswalks will create a more connected and safer community.
+A human-scaled Main Street that preserves Hailey's history while incorporating facilities for pedestrians, cyclists, drivers, and public transit will support the vitality of businesses along the corridor, and city-wide.

-Affordable & Diverse Housing: The need for housing in Hailey is longstanding, yet it has grown to crisis levels in recent years.
-As such, there is a strong call for affordable and diverse housing options that make it possible for people with a range of income levels to live in Hailey.
-The desire to preserve open space while adding housing demands creative solutions like infill development and accessory dwelling units.
+Attainable & Diverse Housing: There is a strong call for affordable and diverse housing options that make it possible for people with a range of income levels to live in Hailey.
+The desire to preserve open space while adding housing demands creative solutions like infill development and diversifying the unit types in Hailey's housing stock.